 White (no.2), 36" x 48", oil on canvas, 2009

-Born in Poland, Viktor Witkowski lived in Germany, France, and the U.S. before moving to Vermont where he teaches, makes art, and writes on Same Old Art.
+Born in Poland, Viktor Witkowski has lived in Germany, France, and the U.S. Currently he lives and works in Vermont (US) and Leipzig (DE).

 Viktor earned a Master's Degree in Art Education, Art History and Studio Art from the Hochschule für Bildende Künste Braunschweig (HBK Braunschweig, Germany) in 2006 and a MFA in Visual Arts from Rutgers University in 2010.

 My paintings and films address the representation of history, domestic as well as global conflicts and the impact these have on the individual.
 At the same time, I ask what the possibilities of painting and film are in the face of unsettling, yet socially relevant topics.
 Is there a space for poetics when dealing with the darker issues in life?